 Compared to a standard car, natural gas vehicles can reduce exhaust emissions of carbon monoxide by 70 percent; oxides of nitrogen by 87 percent; and carbon dioxide by 20 percent.

 In 2011, the EPA admitted for the first time that fracking chemicals might be responsible for contaminating ground water near a site in Wyoming.
-EPA Administrator Lisa Jackson has long admitted that more research needs to be done into the chemicals and procedures used in fracking, but says she's fully confident that the practice is “perfectly capable of being clean,” once these potential dangers are more fully understood.
+Former EPA Administrator Lisa Jackson admitted that more research needs to be done into the chemicals and procedures used in fracking, but said she's fully confident that the practice is “perfectly capable of being clean,” once these potential dangers are more fully understood.